 The Fund's exposure to fossil fuel related activities, as presented in the table above, captures issuers deriving any revenue from such activities as part of their business.
-The indicator therefore has a broader scope when compared to the thermal coal mining exclusion applied as a binding characteristic to the Fund.
+The indicator therefore has a broader scope when compared to the other fossil fuel exclusions applied as a binding characteristic to the Fund.